TimothyRHuertas/normalizer/README.md

 expect(dom.outerHTML).toEqual(expectedHTML);
 ```

 The HTML is equal, but the test still fails since the HTML strings differ.
 The style and the class properties are in different order.
-Making the HTML strings to an exact match fixes the test, but this solution seems brittle.
+Changing expectedHTML to match dom.outerHTML fixes the test, but this solution seems brittle.
 Furthermore it may be unnecessary to test certain properties and style attributes.

-## Normalizer prepares HTML for string equality testing by:
+### Normalizer prepares HTML for string equality testing by:

 * Alphabetizing properties.
 * Alphabetizing styles.